Hadedayo/RSpec-Calculator/README.md

 A program that has the four main math operations (+, - * and /)

 ### RSpec Tool
 This is a testing tool written in Ruby to test Ruby code.
-The RSpec tool can be used by installing the rspec gem which consists of 3 other gems namely, rspec-core, rspec-expectation and rspec-mock.
+Install RSpec and run rspec --init to set up your project to use RSpec.
+Run rspec command from your project directory.
+RSpec will look inside the spec subdirectory for files named array_spec.rb and hash_spec.rb and run them.
+RSpec gives a detailed report displaying which spec failed, the line of code where the error occured, and a description of the failure.

+RSpec relies on the repetition of a very short development cycle, it includes;

+1. Red - Write an initially failing automated test case
+2. Green - Make the test work
+3. Refactor - Eliminate all of the duplication created in merely getting the test to work

+## Installing the Repository
+To access this repository, clone using HTTPS by copying the HTTPS link and running 'git clone <i>insert https link here'

 ### Summary of Testing